 To "pair" the headset to its transmitter:

-1) Turn off the headset by pressing the POWER button for 3 or 4 seconds.
+1) Turn off the headset by pressing the headset Power button for 3 seconds.
 The LED on the headset should be completely off when it is powered down.

 2) Unplug the transmitter's USB power cable to power it down.
 Wait 3 seconds and then plug the power cable back in.
-The transmitter's Power/Link LED should now be slowly pulsing on and off.
+The transmitter's Power/Pairing LED should now be pulsing slowly on and off.

-3) Hold down the transmitter's PAIR button for about 5 seconds.
-Release the PAIR button when the transmitter's Power/Link LED begins to flash rapidly (twice per second).
-It should now be blinking quickly and steadily 2 times per second.
+3) Hold down the transmitter's Pair button for about 5 seconds.
+Release the Pair button when the transmitter's Power/Pairing LED begins to flash rapidly (twice per second).
+It should now be blinking quickly and steadily twice per second.
 If it is blinking much more than 2 times per second, the button was held for much too long (15+ seconds), and you must start over from Step 2.

-4) Hold down the headset's Power button for about 6 seconds until you hear a second set of beeps.
-(Some headsets will announce "Pairing Headset".)
+4) With the headset still powered off, hold down the headset's Power button for about 6 seconds until you hear the second set of two beeps.
 The headset's Power LED should now be blinking rapidly like the transmitter (twice per second).
-The LED should not be blinking in a heartbeat pattern (two quick blinks followed by a pause).
-If it is blinking in a heartbeat pattern, then the button was not held long enough, and you must start over from Step 1.
+The LED should not be double blinking (two quick blinks followed by a pause).
+If it is double blinking, then the button was not held long enough, and you must start over from Step 1.

 - Do not hold down the TONE button while powering on the headset; if you do, the power LED will blink extremely quickly and you will have to start over from Step 1.

 5) Wait about 10 to 15 seconds.
-The transmitter's Power/Link LED should be on solid, and the headset's Power LED should now be flashing steadily once per second.
+The transmitter's Power/Pairing LED should be solid, and the headset's Power LED should now be flashing steadily once per second.
 This means the headset is now paired to the transmitter and is ready to play game audio.

 * * * * * * * * * * * * *

 If you hold the button upwards of 15 seconds, it will start blinking extremely quickly and the transmitter will leave pairing mode.
-Unplug the transmitter if it's gone this far to "reset" its mode.
+This is not the correct pairing mode.
+Unplug the transmitter's USB cable if it's gone this far to "reset" the transmitter.

-The headset plays several different alerts.
-It will beep twice with a series of ascending tones when it first turns on, then there will be a "heartbeat" flash (two short flashes then a pause).
-Keep holding the power button when the headset powers on and you will hear two identical tones (high high), then the power LED will start flashing on and off 2 times per second.
+For X32, X42: The headset plays a couple of alerts.
+It will beep twice when it first turns on.
+Keep holding the power button when the headset powers on and you will hear a final set of two identical beeps (high high), then the power LED will start flashing on and off twice per second.
 This means the headset is in pairing mode.
 The headset's pairing mode blink is about the same rate as the transmitter's pairing mode blink.
+NOTE: if the LED is double blinking (two blinks then a pause), the power button was not held down long enough.

 When the headset powers off, it plays two descending tones (high low).